lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 ## Introduction

-**wallet-cli** is an interactive command-line wallet designed specifically for the **TRON** network.
+**wallet-cli** is an interactive command-line wallet designed specifically for the **LINDA** network.
 It allows you to sign and broadcast transactions and query on-chain data in a secure, local environment.

 **wallet-cli** supports key management.
 It uses a symmetric encryption algorithm to encrypt your private key and stores it in a local Keystore file.
-Since **wallet-cli** does not store on-chain data, it communicates with your configured **java-tron** node via gRPC.
-The following diagram illustrates the process of using **wallet-cli** to sign and broadcast a TRX transfer transaction:
+Since **wallet-cli** does not store on-chain data, it communicates with your configured **java-linda** node via gRPC.
+The following diagram illustrates the process of using **wallet-cli** to sign and broadcast a LIND transfer transaction:

 ![avatar](https://i.imgur.com/NRKmZmE.png)

 1. First, run the `Login` command to unlock the wallet.
-2. Next, run the `SendCoin` command to send TRX.
+2. Next, run the `SendCoin` command to send LIND.
 3. **wallet-cli** builds and signs the transaction locally.
-4. It then calls the **java-tron** node's `BroadcastTransaction` gRPC API to broadcast the transaction to the network.
+4. It then calls the **java-linda** node's `BroadcastTransaction` gRPC API to broadcast the transaction to the network.
-5. After a successful broadcast, the **java-tron** node returns a transaction success result and an object containing the transaction hash.
+5. After a successful broadcast, the **java-linda** node returns a transaction success result and an object containing the transaction hash.
 6. Finally, **wallet-cli** displays the transaction hash to the user.

-For detailed installation and running instructions, please visit: [GitHub Repository](https://github.com/tronprotocol/wallet-cli)
+For detailed installation and running instructions, please visit: [GitHub Repository](https://github.com/lindaprotocol/wallet-cli)

 ## Command-Line Operation Example